-Flushing with water followed by the supply of a chemical detergent through the upper of the valve's two mini Tri-clamp connections results in cleaning the valve (CIP).
+Flushing with water followed by the supply of a chemical detergent through the inlet port, while in "Clean" position, results in cleaning the valve (CIP).
 It is the perfect, hygienic design and surface finish of the inner part of the valve, which enables easy, efficient and reliable cleaning in a closed state of the valve.

-Supplying steam through the upper of the valve's two mini Tri-clamp connections results in cleaning and sterilisation.
+Supplying steam at the steam INLET port and setting the valve at "Clean" results in cleaning and sterilisation.
 It is the perfect, hygienic design and surface finish of the inner part of the valve, which enables sterilisation in a closed state.
-According to an EHEDG based test conducted by the Biotechnological Institute in Denmark, the valve is sterile after just 1 minute's supply of steam at a pressure of 1 bar(g), 121 °C. Steaming is therefore a SIP process (Sterilise-In-Place).
-Following CIP or SIP, but prior to sampling, a sterile plug of rubber or stainless steel is fitted to the top mini Tri-clamp connection.
-When the valve is opened the process product will run out of the lower mini Tri-clamp connection.
+According to an EHEDG based test conducted by the Biotechnological Institute in Denmark, the valve is sterile after just 1 minute's supply of steam at a pressure of 1 bar(g), 121 °C. Steaming is therefore a SIP process (Sterilise-In-Place)